John Oliver grills Dustin Hoffman about sexual harassment allegations

 "Oh, Dustin," Oliver said, as he put his head in his hand.

-Hoffman went on to discuss behavior on movie sets along with some of the more colorful talk and banter that would often take place between movie crews and actors.
+Hoffman went on to discuss behavior on movie sets, along with some of the more colorful talk and banter that would often take place between movie crews and actors.

 Hoffman described how his co-workers were "a family," who sometimes said stupid sexual things, that were meant to be funny.
 He reminded Oliver and the audience that this was 40 years ago.